 MSc International Finance and Economics

-Expand your economic skills across the globe by specialising in understanding international finance and capital flows, the recent global financial crisis and emerging economies.
+Expand your economic skills across the globe by specialising in understanding international finance and capital flows and emerging economies.

 This course prepares you for a career as an economist at a multi-national company or worldwide institution.